ajberkley/cl-binary-store/type-discrimination.md

 etypecase grouped into disjoint types and sorted by subtype.
 So, for example, I allow dispatch to different functions for an (unsigned-byte
 8) and a fixnum, or for a (simple-array double-float (*)) versus just a simple-vector.

-Nominally I'd expect the CLOS infrastructure for dispatch to be relatively fast, but you cannot do easy top level specialization for things like (simple-array (signed-byte 8) (4)), for example, which in some cases it makes sense to do (for what I care about, maybe not for the rest of the world!)
+Nominally I'd expect the CLOS infrastructure for dispatch to be relatively fast, but you cannot do easy top level specialization for things like (simple-array (signed-byte 8) (4)), for example, which in some cases it makes sense to do (for what I care about, maybe not for the rest of the world!).

-So, you'll find in the file src/type-discrimation.lisp my very crude cut at determining how fast you can generate code use a tree of discriminators (don't judge the code please, I wrote it as fast as possible because I wanted to see the results).
+So, you'll find in the file src/type-discrimation.lisp my very crude cut at determining how fast I'd expect a not-so-smart compiler to be able to determine types of objects.
+Remember, I am currently just using a flat typecase sorted by subtype for cl-store-faster.
+Anyway, here my model is a bunch of nested, auto-generated, typecases that mirror the Common Lisp type hierarchy.
+Now, nominally there are tricks that are smarter than this based on tag hashing and jump tables probably, but I've got to start with my understanding somewhere.
+So, anyway, I cobbled together an estimator for what it would take to do dispatch using a tree of discriminators (don't judge the code please, I wrote it as fast as possible because I wanted to see the results).

 First, I cut my type space automatically into disjoint subsets (either fully or with some hinting as to a good order to do the top level discrimination) and then I compile discriminators, like I'd expect the compiler to do in a nested typecase scenario.
-At each node in the tree, I know what the object under test's super-type is (even if just T) and what I have learned so far about what the object is not.
+At each node in the tree, I know what the object under test's super-type is (even if just
+T) and what I have learned so far about what the object is not.
 I do a rough count of the number of instructions, function-calls, and compares done to get to a decision.
 So, for an example, here I choose a not so random top-level ordering (the first few are immediate/unboxed objects in a sense, and so should be easy to discriminate) (you can also run this with just '(t) as a singular tree root, but it's far from optimal!).

     (simulate-discriminators *many-types*
        '(cons fixnum null (eql t) single-float